Go to Content

 Although hormones taken in adulthood can help to keep your bones healthy, they can't alter your skeletal shape or your height.

-We and our third partners use cookies and other tools to collect, store, monitor, and analyze information about your interaction with our site to improve performance, analyze your use of our sites and assist in our marketing efforts.
-You may opt out of the use of these cookies and other tools at any time by visiting Cookie Settings.
+Planned Parenthood cares about your healthcare privacy and information preferences.
+We and our third-party vendors use cookies and other tools to collect, store, monitor, and analyze information about your interaction with our site, to improve performance, analyze your use of our sites and assist in our marketing efforts.
+We also use analytics to better understand how users book appointments.
+You may edit the use of these cookies and other tools at any time by visiting Cookie Settings.
 By clicking “Allow All Cookies” you consent to our collection and use of such data, and our Terms of Use.
 For more information, see our Privacy Notice.
+Planned Parenthood Federation of America uses tracking technologies to improve your site experience.
+By using this site you agree to our general use of cookies on some of our pages.
+To learn more, see our Privacy Notice or by viewing your Cookie Settings.

 Cookie Settings